-The Centre serves to disseminate good practice with respect to learning development within Academic Schools, and to develop curricular interventions in collaboration with Schools.
+The Team serves to disseminate good practice with respect to learning development within Academic Schools, and to develop curricular interventions in collaboration with Schools.
 Representative examples of our work include:

 Development of a Professional Perspectives module for first year undergraduates in the School of Electronic Engineering;

 Collaboration in the design and delivery of a Technology and Learning Skills module for the School of Medical Sciences;

 Embedding study skills seminars within the School of Music core Welsh-medium module Astudio Cerddoriaeth;

 Workshops on dissertation structure and critical reading for second and final year Social Science students;

 Development of a blended learning approach to plagiarism for the School of Law;